top of page

 Focus on Africa Society has created this division to strengthen its focus on early primary school education.

-We emphasize on rural areas because we believe that is where the need is greatest.
+We emphasize rural areas because we believe that is where the need is greatest.
 The trickledown effect of development in the third world reaches the rural areas last in most cases.

 How we deliver the kit

 Each year, FACE organizes a group of volunteers to go to Africa.
 We have started with Ghana, West Africa.
-We go directly to the selected villages and meet one on one with the child and the parent.
+We go directly to the selected villages and meet one-on-one with the child and the parent.
 At this meeting, we counsel and encourage them and deliver the kit to the child and the lunch money to the parent.
 We also take a picture of the child to bring to you, the sponsor.

 How we select the child

 In each village, we have a selection committee made up of a retired school teacher or pastor and a community leader.
 This committee selects the children in advance of us getting to the village.
-The criteria for selecting the child is that he or she must be a primary school age child (i.e. 5 to 12 years).The parents must be having some kind of financial difficulty.
+The criteria for selecting the child is that he or she must be a primary school-age child (i.e. 5 to 12 years).
+The parents must be having some kind of financial difficulty.

 In the past two years, most of the children selected by FACE have been orphans or ones with a single parent with the parent experiencing demonstrated financial difficulty.

-Criteria for on-going support of a child
+Criteria for ongoing support of a child

 OUR BOARD